How to Grow World-Class Weed for Under $150 (Cheapest Top-Shelf Setup + $5 Cannabis Seeds)

 This picture by Manzfoo shows and HPS flowering tent and a separate LED vegetative tent

-My recommended strains start at as little as $2 per cannabis seed, and the most expensive strain I recommend goes for $60 for 3 seeds, or $20 per seed.
-You probably won’t find cheaper strains than $2 per seed from a reputable company!
-As of 2024, $10-15/seed is pretty standard for good cannabis seeds, and $20/seed is a typical price for the newer strains in high demand.
+My recommended strains start at as little as $5 per cannabis seed (sometimes you can find even cheaper per-seed costs if you shop around for seed deals).
+The most expensive strain I recommend in this list goes for $60 for 3 seeds, or $20 per seed.
+You probably won’t find many cheaper strains than $5 per seed (especially individual seeds as opposed to a pack) from a reputable company.
+At least not without some kind of special sale or promotion.
+As of 2024, $10-15/seed is pretty standard for good cannabis seeds, and $20/seed is a typical price for newer strains in high demand.

 3 Main Ways to Get Cannabis Plants